BIKRANT-RAWAT/MY_ML_PROJECTS/birth_weight_prediction/readme.md

   <div style="background:#ffffff; padding:20px; border-radius:10px; box-shadow:0 4px 10px rgba(0,0,0,0.05); margin-bottom:25px;">
     <h2>📖 Project Overview</h2>
     <p>
-      The aim of this project is to build a model to predict the birth weight of newborns, given features such as maternal health, demographic variables, prenatal conditions, etc.
+      The aim of this project is to build a model to predict the birth weight of newborns, given features such as maternal gestation period, smoking habit, mothers weight ,mothers height, etc.
       This helps in early risk assessment and medical planning.
     </p>
   </div>